 Looking for some creative ways to keep the kids busy while you schedule some work from home time?
 Join Lisa Tanner’s Facebook Group Growing a Business from Home!
 Lisa is an expert at keeping kids of all ages busy while she works from home on her freelance writing business!
 Join her Facebook group Growing a Business from Home and watch her daily videos, starting March 30th, 2020, for encouragement and tips.

 Care for Yourself by Getting Up and Dressed

 While it is enjoyable to not have to get dressed first thing in the morning, make getting dressed each day a priority during this coronavirus quarantine.
 When you are home all day, it is helpful to send little triggers to your brain, that you are preparing for the next thing.

 When you shower and get ready for the day, you are mentally preparing for the work you have set before you.

 Getting dressed for the day promotes well being and is a great coping tip to handling quarantine life.

 Keep grabbing the same old go to outfit?
 Treat yourself to an online style make-over.
 Who says you can’t treat yourself a little even while in quarantine.

 Alison at Get Your Pretty On has created an online capsule wardrobe challenge for any woman, all shapes and sizes, who wants to feel her best.
-When you sign up for the Get Your Pretty On Spring Challenge you will receive a shopping list, customizable stylized outfits in your inbox each morning and a super supportive Facebook group to join.
+When you sign up for the Get Your Pretty On Fall Challenge you will receive a shopping list, customizable stylized outfits in your inbox each morning and a super supportive Facebook group to join.